Yusuffrih/Sarah-Gordon-Music/README.md

 *The goal for this project is to offer a beautiful website that will quickly offer it's users an clear insight into the service being provided and the quality of that service that can be provided to them on their special day.
 Users will be able to easily make a customised booking*

 ### User Goals

+* To easily contact the site owner to make a booking
+* To find information about the site owner
+* To read reviews from previous customer experiences
+* To view the cost of the services provided
+* To be able to find the site owner’s social media pages
+* To view a list of songs available to be sung at the wedding
+* To view other projects that the site owner has worked on such as the live studio covers
+* To see a sample of songs that will be sung if I pay for the service